Compare fixed rate mortgages in Ireland

-Fixed rate terms typically last for between one and ten years, but you may be able to get a fixed term for up to 25 years.
+Fixed rate terms typically last for between one and ten years, but you may be able to get one for up to 25 years.
 Most lenders will offer a range of fixed terms so can choose the one that best fits your needs.

 Choosing a term that will work best for you depends on a few things such as:

-Choosing the cheapest option isn’t as simple as picking the term with the cheapest rate - which is nearly always the shortest term.
+Choosing the cheapest mortgage isn’t as simple as picking the term with the lowest rate.

-You need to factor in the costs associated with switching mortgages too, as you’ll be switching more often with a short fixed term loan if you move to a different lender.
+You’ll need to factor in the costs associated with switching mortgages too, as you’ll be switching more often with a short fixed term loan if you move to a different lender.

-If rates drop during your fixed period, you won’t be able to switch and take advantage of a cheaper rate while you’re tied in.
+Bear in mind if rates drop during your fixed period, you won’t be able to switch and take advantage of a cheaper rate while you’re tied in.
 This will have a bigger impact if you’re fixed into your rate for a long time.

 Yes.
 You have no ties with a variable rate mortgage so can switch whenever you like.

 You’ll need to apply for the deal you want and carefully consider how long to fix for.